-This is why it is important, even when you are under attack, to give space to your feelings of anxiety and dread, but do not succomb to them.
+This is why it is important, even when you are under attack, to give space to your feelings of anxiety and dread, but do not succumb to them.
 Release them and return to your agency.
 Because in these situations we can practice a culture of mutual-aid and support around digital security.
 We can build power instead of paranoia and meet people where they’re at.
 From there, we can have a community of practice that normalizes our multiple ways of knowing, and creates new patterns of behavior.

 ✔ CREATE AN INCIDENT LOG.
-This is crucial to establish patterns of your attacks and can be useful to compare with other organizers to identify larger patterns within the attacks to identify opponents and their organizations.
+This is crucial to establish patterns of your attacks and can be useful to compare with other organizers to identify larger patterns within the ecosystem to identify opponents and their organizations.

 A sample log could look like this:

 The most important thing is that you keep notes throughout your attack and share with a security professional, and members of your team when you can.
 If you like this one, you can make a copy of this document as an example.

 ✔ CHANGE ALL OF YOUR EXISTING PASSWORDS.
 Trolls will be trying their best to get into all of your accounts.
 You can find out if your e-mail is part of any recent hacks at this website.
 This will let you know what level of risk you are at for penetration of your accounts.

 After that quick assessment, make a list of all of your crucial accounts and change the passwords immediately so you have fresh passwords for each.
 You can test the strength of your passwords here.

 If you have time, we strongly recommend incorporating a password manager to generate and store all of your new passwords.
 This will allow you greater capability to create complex passwords for all of your accounts while limiting you to only remember one.
 We recommend 1Password, KeepassX, and Lastpass.